 - Price band: 2/4

 - Critics choice

 Nostalgic party-planners Secret Formula will throw several of these bashes, during which you watch Saturday-morning cartoons while imbibing adult beverages, over the next three months.
-June’s event takes on a Father’s Day theme, and will feature dadcentric episodes of vintage programs such as The Smurfs and DuckTales.
-As you giggle over the old-school shenanigans, chow down on sugary cereal (there’s an all-you-can-eat buffet included in the ticket price), or toss back the Sonny—a White Russian topped with Cocoa Puffs for $7. • $11.
+As you giggle over the old-school shenanigans, chow down on sugary cereal (there’s an all-you-can-eat buffet included in the ticket price), or toss back the Sonny—a White Russian topped with Cocoa Puffs for $7. $16.

 - 136 Metropolitan Ave, (between Berry St and Wythe Ave), 11249

 - Price band: 1/4